bilus/backpressure/README.md

 ## TODO

 - Push example
+- Too many tasks produced
+- Hangs on exit
 - Pull example
+- Wait to interrupt http server
+- Wait to interrupt writing to chan in push handler
 - When Done() all messages should go through the pipeline.
 - Automated test
 - Make PipelineMetrics a map => metrics.PipelineMetrics.